JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 This one has a great page with lots of screenshots and gifs plus a gameplay video and a timelapse Totally Pro page with streamers who played it and articles about it https://idanro.itch.io/quetzalcoatl Tip Always link back to your LDJam page from your itch page (and from everwhereelse too  (because its hard/impossible to find)
+Tip: For a nice bonus call out exactly what version of Unity you used to make your game.
+Technically when they add to the unity hub they can tell from that, but if you give them some guidance that will help them get your code working.
+It could absolutely be the difference between them helping you with your software and not (it has been many times for me).
+If you wan tto take this further then if you are using 2018.2.f11 and Unity has moved onto unity 2020 then go see what the latest supported 2018.2.xx version is and see if you can get your code loaded and runniing error free in that latest version.  if you want to take it even further see if it works in the latest LTS version of the year (like 2018.x.xxLTS) thats long term support, or even 2019 LTS or even the latest 2020.
+Probably at some point it doesnt work error free, and you really dont need to fix those errors but it is reallyuseful information to tell the user of the source code what versions it wont work in at the moment.